22. Chop-chop

 Man-man my waitee dat coolie come back, he belong one piece fulo man too muchee chin-chin joss

-On another occasion, an exchange in a silk shop like this.
+On another occasion, Henry hears an exchange in a silk (sillik) shop like this.
+The Chinese shopkeeper says:

 More better you cum shaw my one piece, sillik numba one look see